|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This rabbit with salmorejo sauce recipe makes 4-5 servings.
-It requires marinating the rabbit for 4-12 hours.
+It requires marinating the rabbit for 4 to 12 hours.

-Cut rabbit into small pieces (about 10-12).
+Cut rabbit into small pieces (about 10 to 12).
 Salt rabbit and place into a shallow baking dish.

 When ready to cook, pour the olive oil into a heavy-bottom frying pan and heat on medium.
 Take rabbit pieces out of baking dish and fry in pan, making sure to brown on all sides, (about 15 minutes).
 Add more oil if necessary.
 When cooked, remove from the pan and place on a plate.

 Pour marinade into the same frying pan and heat to a simmer.
 Return rabbit pieces to the pan and continue to simmer for 10 minutes.
 Liquid should be reduced.

 Serve rabbit with salmorejo sauce over top and accompany with fried or roasted potatoes.